 If you are interested in career opportunities with EPICENTER, please click on the following link.

 Christiana is Founder and Chief Executive of EPICENTER.
 She is also Director of Programmes at the Institute of Economic Affairs, where she oversees all events and educational and international outreach.
 Christiana has extensive experience working in think tanks, and she holds a BA in Politics from the University of York.

-Adam is Events & Outreach Officer at EPICENTER with responsibility for the private and public events programme in Brussels.
+Adam is European Outreach Manager at EPICENTER with responsibility for the private and public events programme in Brussels.
 Previously, he was a Koch Summer Fellow and interned in the Publications Department of the Independent Institute in California.
 He also has experience in domestic party politics in Germany and Hungary and gained an insight into the working of the European Parliament through the office of a Hungarian MEP.
 Adam has a BA (Hons) in Politics and International Relations from the University of Sheffield and an MSc in Political Theory from the London School of Economics.
 Adam is fluent in English, German and Hungarian.